(KMBN MK02) Unit 2: Pricing Analytics

 In summary, the optimal bundling price balances being attractive to customers while still generating strong revenue for the company.

-Profit Maximizing strategies using Nonlinear Pricing Strategies
+Profit Maximizing Strategies Using Nonlinear Pricing Strategies

 Nonlinear pricing strategies help companies maximize profits by charging different prices based on how much a customer buys, rather than a single fixed price for everyone.
 This approach tailors prices to encourage higher spending, attract different types of customers, and make the most out of what people are willing to pay.